Q. 1

 A

-The guest is the eldestClick an option to check your answer
+The guest is likely to offer the best foodClick an option to check your answer

 Q. 17